MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/introduction-to-ndis-6-70.md

 This topic introduces Network Driver Interface Specification (NDIS) 6.70 and describes its major design additions.
 NDIS 6.70 is included in Windows 10, version 1703.

-NDIS 6.70 is a minor version update to NDIS 6.60.
+NDIS 6.70 is a minor version update to NDIS 6.60 for protocol, filter, and intermediate drivers.
 For more information about porting NDIS 6.x drivers to NDIS 6.70, see [Porting NDIS 6.x drivers to NDIS 6.70](porting-ndis-6-x-drivers-to-ndis-6-70.md).

 ## Feature updates

 ### NetAdapterCx

-NDIS 6.70 coincided with the release of a major new feature for NIC drivers, the Network Adapter WDF Class Extension, a.k.a.
+NDIS 6.70 includes a major new feature for NIC drivers, the Network Adapter WDF Class Extension, a.k.a.
 [NetAdapterCx](../netcx/index.md).
 NetAdapterCx is preview only in Windows 10, version 1703.
 The NetAdapterCx model enables NIC driver developers to harness the full functionality and simplified driver model of WDF, meaning NIC drivers are easier to write.

 ### Other feature updates